cunningham/cunningham.github.io/about.md

 ---
 layout: post
-title: Example post
+title: About
-cover: cover.jpg
+cover:
 date:   2015-02-15 12:00:00
 categories: posts
 ---

-## Leaving Facebook

-This is where I would post stuff.

-## Another heading

-This is another line that I would write to explain the second heading.
+## About this website

+I left Facebook in February of 2015 and this is going to be my new home on the internet.
+If you want to see something closer to a news feed of likely worthless information, I recommend <a href="https://twitter.com/nickscupofwords">Twitter</a>.